florida southern students walking across campus

 Undergraduate

-Financial Aid Frequently Asked Questions
+Financial Aid FAQ

 No, as long as you are a full-time undergraduate student (12 to 18 credit hours per semester), your tuition and fees are the same as an in-state resident.

 Florida Southern College is a residential community and most students are required to live in FSC housing all four years.
-If you will live with a parent or legal guardian within 30 miles of campus or meet other exemption requirements (over 24 years of age, married, or have dependent children), new students may request a change of residence status by contacting their admissions counselor.
+If you will live with a parent or legal guardian within 30 miles of campus or meet other exemption requirements (over 24 years of age, married, or have dependent children), new students may request a change of residence status by contacting your admissions counselor.

 If your FAFSA is selected for verification, you must complete a verification worksheet and submit any additional supporting documents needed.
 FSC will notify students via email if selected for verification.
 You will not be asked to complete verification until you have confirmed your plans to enroll at Florida Southern by submitting your enrollment deposit.